 Do you have special package prices?

 When searching for a new instrument, it is important to match it with a bow that works well with it.
 After all, each instrument and bow works uniquely together.
 Therefore, each instrument, bow, and case is sold separately.
-We do offer a 3.5% prompt pay discount for payments by cash or check.
+We do offer a 3.5% prompt pay discount for payments by cash or check as well as 10% case discount with your instrument or bow purchase.

 Do you rent instruments and bows?